How much can executive functioning coaching help a child or adult?

 This website lists down what an executive functioning coach does:

 - Supports the development and strengthening of executive function skills

 - Reviews neuro-psychological reports.
 Interprets related evaluations from parents, students and therapists.
 This helps for a complete understanding of the student’s executive functioning challenges

-- Analyzes data, designs coaching priorities and establishes goals with students
+- Analyzes data, designs online coaching priorities and establishes goals with students

 - Identifies a student’s executive function challenges and their underlying academic issues

 - Understands students’ mindsets and identifies and prioritizes executive function areas of concentration

 - Introduces tools and developing strategies that will “level the playing field” for college students.